 These days, technology in hotels is no longer an option.
-Travelers expect to be connected at every point of their journey — in fact according to Expedia, 60 percent of travelers would be unwilling to go on vacation without a mobile device, and 30 percent of hotel guests would rather use text to order an amenity from the front desk — and they want their hotel stay to reflect the comfort they would have at home.
+Travellers expect to be connected at every point of their journey.
+According to Expedia, 60 percent of travelers would be unwilling to go on vacation without a mobile device, and 30 percent of hotel guests would rather use text to order an amenity from the front desk!
+Guests want their hotel stay to reflect the comfort they would have at home.
 Many hotels are rising to the challenge.
-Some are even enticing travelers with the kind of tech they wouldn’t normally see in their day-to-day lives.
+Some are even enticing travellers with the kind of tech they wouldn’t normally see in their day-to-day lives.
 Here are five high tech hotels that aren’t afraid to push the boundaries and bring their guests a unique technological experience.

 1. Henn-na Hotel